-Let’s trade in English should be on the list of essential books for professionals of International Trade and business and it’s highly recommended for those who are learning English as a second language.
+Let’s Trade in English should be on the list of essential books for professionals of International Trade and business and it’s highly recommended for those who are learning English as a second language.

-Vera SpínoIa: I used to be a franchisee of Number One English School, an English as a Second Language course, located downtown Salvador, whose students were mainly adults working at banks, shipping and international trade companies.
+Vera SpínoIa: I used to be a franchisee of Number One English School, an English as a Second Language course, located in downtown Salvador, whose students were mainly adults working at banks, shipping and international trade companies.
 One of the groups requested a language course focused on international trade.
 So I started collecting information and preparing the classes for this specific group.
 Later, I was invited by Unifacs, a private university also in Salvador, to teach Business English as a subject of an undergraduate program majoring in international trade.
-The writings used at classes became a textbook.
+The writings used in classes became a textbook.

-MT: Being an Economist and also an educator has inspired you with the idea of writing the book?
+MT: Being an Economist and also an educator has inspired you with the idea of writing the book.

 MT: How do you think the methodology used in your book has helped learners to improve their English skills?

 VS: We tried to combine the basic structures of the English language with elements that are relevant to international trade.
 The first chapter is very basic.
 It deals with the verb BE and simple wh questions (who, where, where…from, etc.), combined with world geography and Mr Tung’s story, who is a real character.
 Gradually, through the following ten chapters, the student is introduced to more advanced grammar structures and specific themes, like logistics, the Incoterms, the steps of a business deal, letters of credit, foreign exchange, international payments, import procedures, as well as to the basic concepts of the classical international trade theory.
 The 11th chapter deals with business communication.
-At the end, there is a glossary of technical terms with their correspondent Portuguese translation.
+At the end, there is a glossary of technical terms with their corresponding Portuguese translation.
 The many grammar exercises always take place within a world trade environment.

 MT: Who is your targeted audience?

-MT: In your opinion, what are the benefits the professionals working in the International Trade area can get learning a second language?
+MT: In your opinion, what are the benefits the professionals working in the International Trade area can get from learning a second language?
 (In this case, English)